-Part of the goal of the research paper is to convince the instructor that you learned some chemistry at a high enough level to receive college credit.
-This means that the paper you submit for Chem 497/499 will NOT be the same as one you would submit as a report to a funding agency or to publish the work.
+An important goal of the paper is to convince the instructor that you learned some chemistry at a high enough level to receive 300-level college credit.
+This means that the paper you submit for Chem 399 will NOT be the same as one you would submit as a report to company management or to publish the work.
 In these latter two situations, you are writing the report to specialists and there is no need to convince your reader that you have learned anything because it is assumed you know the background.
-Therefore, the Chem 497/499 report will contain more introductory material, such as on the chemistry you did, on the theories behind the work, and on the instruments you used.
+In addition, the instructor for the course is not present when you do the internship work, so your writing must be more convincing than for Chem 499 or 497, courses that are done on site.
+Therefore, the Chem 399 report will contain more introductory material, such as on the chemistry you did, on the theories behind the work, and on the instruments you used.
+To help you determine what material to include, you may assume the reader has a bachelor's degree in chemistry (general knowledge in most topics) and is NOT a specialist in your field.